softa/has_vimeo_video/README.md

 Validate a Vimeo URL attribute in Active Record, and retrieve access to the video's data through Vimeo API.

+## This repo has been transfered to engageis

+The oficial repo is now [https://github.com/engageis/has_vimeo_video](https://github.com/engageis/has_vimeo_video) please update your local repositories.

 ## Installation